 Teach English in Laos, volunteering in beautiful Luang Prabang, a UNESCO Heritage town.
 Live and experience day-to-day life in an exciting, culturally rich town, next to the Mekong River.
-Work with young, novice monks and local lay students (both children and adults) to help improve their English, helping them to improve the employability in the future.
+Work with young, novice monks and local lay students (both children and adults) to help improve their English, increasing their employment potential in the future.
 By giving back to the community, gain a first-hand insight into Laos culture and Buddhism as you work with local people and the monks, exploring and learning in your free time.

 Duration: 2 – 12 weeks

 - Gaining an incredible insight into Buddhism in Laos